djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe clone.md

 So it looks like about 33 litres may be a good starting amount of water (Strike Water).
 We're using no sparge method ie we wont add any other water.

-heat water to about 70C (strike temperature).
+Heat water to about 70C (strike temperature).
 My mash temp is 66C

-when target temp is met, turn off the burner
+When target temp is met, turn off the burner

 slowly pour the grain into the bag, stir, break up any clumps